Virilization is a condition in which women develop male-pattern hair growth and other masculine physical traits.

-- excessive facial hair (normally located on the cheeks, chin, and upper lip)
+- excessive facial hair, usually on your cheeks, chin, and upper lip

 - enlarged clitoris

 - irregular menstrual cycles

 You may also develop acne on these parts of your body:

 Medical conditions that cause an imbalance in your sex hormone levels can result in virilization.

 For example, an adrenal cortical carcinoma is a type of cancerous tumor that can develop on adrenal glands and lead to virilization.
 Congenital adrenal hyperplasia (CAH) and Cushing’s syndrome are other conditions that can affect your adrenal glands and result in virilization.